-- Being the victim of a violent crime such as a mugging.
+Being the victim of a violent crime such as a mugging.

-As can be seen from the graph, the single most common cause of post-traumatic stress disorder in adults is physical assault.
+    One of the most common causes of post-traumatic stress disorder in adults is physical assault.
 If you’re suffering from post traumatic stress disorders due to medical negligence, or because of an accident at work that wasn’t your fault, you could make a personal injury claim.
 Accident Claims UK can help sufferers of PTSD to claim the compensation they are eligible for depending on their PTSD rating.
 Call us today on 0800 073 8801 so that we can begin your claim.

     Select a Section